JGuylherme/crime-map/README.md

 # crime-map
-In this repository, i will be builing an interactive crime map.
+In this repository, i will be building an interactive crime map.